In today’s Knowledge Series, we shed light on the Golden Era of millwork. Buckle up for a cruise down memory lane!

 Towards the end of the 1600s, architects from western Europe decided to travel to what are modern-day Greece and Italy to explore their ancient architecture.

-The idea was to transform the prevailing stone structures into the beginning of woodworking and wooden architectural style.
+The idea was to transform prevailing stone structures into the beginning of woodworking and wooden architectural styles.

-Over time, these styles evolved into the modern-day millwork that we come across every day.
+Over time, these styles evolved into the modern-day architectural millwork shop drawings that we come across every day.

 Millwork gets its name from the practice of creating functional elements out of wood in woodworking shops or ‘mills’.
-Before the Industrial Revolution, little or no machinery was involved and nearly everything was hand-crafted.
+Before the Industrial Revolution, little or no machinery was involved and nearly every woodwork was hand-crafted.

 Common millwork components include windows, doors, frames, moldings, trims, stairs, banisters, paneling, sash, transoms and cabinetry.
 It does not include flooring, siding, clapboards, veneers, hull or lath.